 Diversifying an Already Global Network

 Their presence in South Africa will open the doors to other international Amazon sellers and vendors, as it will now be part of their global fulfillment network.
 South Africa will offer international players a new and diverse customer base with a growing appetite for online shopping.
 Where storing, packing and shipping products to the region seemed incredibly daunting to international brands before, Amazon significantly lessens the load by promising simpler logistics, as well as reduced costs and delivery times.
-Conversely, the venture opens doors for South African brands to more easily access global markets.
+Conversely, the venture opens doors for South African brands to more easily access global markets – by building confidence and experience with the new local South African Amazon store, building into the other 22 (and counting) Amazon locales would be more straightforward and palatable for great South African vendors and sellers.

 Unlocking Value from Strategic Partners